Connecting with the Right Finish

 Delta uses Technic's Orosene 999, a bright, cobalt-hardened 24-caret acid gold process in its rack and barrel plating operations.
 The process provides the connectors with a low-stress deposit and a hardness range of 130-200 Knoop.
 Using this bath, Delta is able to meet the specifications of MIL-G-45204C, Type and II, Grade C.

 Gold is replenished by adding 1 Troy ounce of gold salts every 14 amp/hr.
 The brightener is added at a rate of 20 milliliters per ounce of gold added. pH rises slowly during operation, and the platers at Delta monitor it regularly.
 Operating parameters are outlined in Table 1.

-The silver process, also from Technic, produces extremely bright, ductile silver deposits on the connectors.
+The silver process, also from Technic, Inc., produces extremely bright, ductile silver deposits on the connectors.
 The finish has excellent wear resistance, which is important to Delta's quality control.
 Delta platers produce finishes meeting Federal Specifications QQ-S-365B, Type III.
 In the bath, silver metal is replenished by the corrosion of the silver anode; however, the bath is analyzed to ensure that the concentration is correct.

 The bath also uses potassium cyanide and potassium carbonate.
 Potassium cyanide is monitored using a Hull cell.
 The potassium carbonate level rises as the bath is electrolyzed.
 When the concentration is greater than 8 ounces per gallon, Delta removes the carbonates and reconstitutes the bath.
 A Hull cell is also used to monitor the brightener level.
 Brightener is added (200 milliliters) after every 100 amp/hr of plating.
 See Table 2.